dakshsriv/Star-Stacker/README.md

 ## Usage

-Due to the large size, the full set of images can be downloaded from the following box.com link: https://app.box.com/s/rwqck3fetwx1b0p4zjbk829iwb8ic04k
+Due to the large size, the full set of sample images can be downloaded from the following box.com link: https://app.box.com/s/rwqck3fetwx1b0p4zjbk829iwb8ic04k

 Once downloaded, enter the proper directory in the terminal and run the command, './stack image-data OUTFILE.bmp'